BeirutAI/Datathon_2019/README.md

 ---

 ## Guide to Sofia Air 2.0
-This workshop is held in parallel session with the workshop covering the Kaufland Airmap case.
-The workshop is meant to set introductory ground into basic concepts needed to tackle the predictive analytics Sofia air pollution case as well as present the participants with a skeleton guide for tackling the case one step at a time.
+This workshop is held in parallel to a workshop covering the Kaufland Airmap case.

+This workshop is meant to set introductory grounds for basic concepts needed to tackle the predictive analytics Sofia air pollution case as well as present the participants with a skeleton guide for tackling the case one step at a time.

 You can find the introductory presentation here: https://docs.google.com/presentation/d/1HZFLkPl860FffnoyNWvF7I9qG8_W8cdesI255zO6vbc/edit#slide=id.p1